cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 Validation - Resting Physiologic State
 --------------------------------------

-The %BioGears %Gastrointestinal System was validated qualitatively by observing the relative changes in the substance and nutrient masses between the stomach contents and the gut contents.
+The %Gastrointestinal System was validated qualitatively by observing the relative changes in the substance and nutrient masses between the stomach contents and the gut contents.
 The transport to the CV system was then shown by demonstrating an increase in substance concentration in the blood.
 Concentrations are not solely a function of GI; other systems are potentially using substances in the blood.